Agriculture and Timber Industries

 Yes, anyone engaged in the production of agricultural or timber products for sale in the regular course of business can claim the agricultural exemption on qualifying items purchased in Texas.

 Beginning Jan.
 1, 2012, all purchasers, including non-Texas residents, must have a valid Ag/Timber Number issued by the Comptroller to claim exemption from Texas tax..
 Purchasers who do not have a valid number must pay tax to suppliers at the time of purchase.
 The purchaser may then apply for a number, and, upon approval, may submit a refund claim for the purchased item directly to the Comptroller's office.
 Purchasers who do not have a valid registration number at the time of purchase may not request a refund directly from the supplier.

 Yes.
 All Ag/Timber Numbers are subject to renewal in four year intervals, regardless of when the number was initially issued.
-For example, a registration number issued any time in 2011, 2012, 2013 or 2014 will expire in December 2015, and registrants will be required to renew their numbers at that time.
-We will provide information about the renewal process at a later date.
+For example, a registration number issued any time in 2011, 2012, 2013 or 2014 expired in December 2015 if they weren’t renewed.
+New and renewed Ag/timber numbers are good until December 2019, and registrants will be required to renew their numbers at that time.

 6. I see that most agricultural items only qualify for exemption if used exclusively on a farm or ranch.
 What qualifies as a farm or ranch for Texas sales and use tax purpose?